vishwaraj00/gentelella/README.md

 # Team Green

-Gentellela Admin is a free to use Bootstrap admin template.
+This template is forked from Gentellela Admin, free to use over Bootstrap admin template.
+Original author is [@colorlib](https://twitter.com/colorlib)
 This template uses the default Bootstrap 3 styles along with a variety of powerful jQuery plugins and tools to create a powerful framework for creating admin panels or back-end dashboards.

 Theme uses several libraries for charts, calendar, from validation, wizard style interface, off-canvas navigation menu, text forms, date range, upload area, form autocomplete, range slider, progress bars, notifications and much more.

-We would love to see how you use this awesome admin template.
-You can notify us about your site, app or service by tweeting to [@colorlib](https://twitter.com/colorlib).
-Once the list will grown long enough we will write a post similar to [this](https://colorlib.com/wp/avada-theme-examples/) to showcase the best examples.
+You can notify us about your site, app or service by tweeting to [@vishwarajanand](https://twitter.com/vishwarajanand).

 ## Theme Demo